kaizokumuda/html5rocks/www.html5rocks.com/content/tutorials/getusermedia/intro/en/index.md

     </script>

 OK.
 So what's going on here?
 Media capture is a perfect example of new HTML5 APIs working together.
-The API works in conjunction with our other HTML5 buddies, `<audio>` and `<video>`.
+It works in conjunction with our other HTML5 buddies, `<audio>` and `<video>`.
 Notice that we're not setting a `src` attribute or including `<source>` elements on the `<video>` element.
-Instead of feeding the video a URL to a media file, we're feeding it a [Blob URL](/tutorials/workers/basics/#toc-inlineworkers-bloburis) obtained from the `LocalMediaStream` object representing the webcam.
+Instead of feeding the video a URL to a media file, we're feeding it a [Blob URL](/tutorials/workers/basics/#toc-inlineworkers-bloburis) obtained from a `LocalMediaStream` object representing the webcam.

 I'm also telling the `<video>` to `autoplay`, otherwise it would be frozen on the first frame.
-Adding `controls` also works as expected.
+Adding `controls` also works as you'd expected.

 <p class="notice" style="text-align:center">
 <strong>Note:</strong> There's a bug in Chrome where passing just "audio" does
 not work: <a href="http://crbug.com/112367">crbug.com/112367</a>.
-I also couldn't get <code>&lt;audio&gt;</code> working in Opera.
+I couldn't get <code>&lt;audio&gt;</code> working in Opera either.
 </p>

 Both Opera and Chrome implement different versions of [the specification](getusermedia-spec).
-This makes practical use a little more rowdy than it eventually will be.
+This makes practical usage a little more "challenging" than it eventually will be.

 **In Chrome:**